It’s all about stuff…

 Reports of death are greatly exaggerated

-Posted in Apple, Microsoft by stufforama on April 10, 2007
+Posted in Apple, Microsoft by Tony C on April 10, 2007

 Nothing like a bit of flame bait to get the blogsphere talking, especially if it contains the word Microsoft, and at first glance it’s difficult to see Paul Graham’s piece as anything else.
 You might as well claim IBM is dead or Oracle or BT, so you’d be forgiven for thinking ‘dead’ in the Y Generation’s dictionary actually means ‘trendy’ or ‘ not Web 2.0 bubble approved’.
 Despite the provocative headline claiming ‘Microsoft is Dead’ it wasn’t actually not what Paul was saying, surprise, surprise, but that startups and VCs not longer have to include MS in their thinking.
 In fact so misconstrued does Paul feel that he’s felt the need to pen/type a second piece to clarify his position.